maibennett/sta235/exampleSite/content/Classes/Week4/_index.en.md

 ## What we will cover

-In this session, we will fully dive into Causal Inference: Potential outcomes framework, the fundamental problem of causal inference, causal estimands, and study design.
+In this session, we will talk about non-linear relations between our outcome and covariates, and how we can include polynomials to create a better fitting model.
+We will also start diving into Causal Inference: Potential outcomes framework, the fundamental problem of causal inference, causal estimands, and study design.

 ## Recommended readings/videos